3urek4/SnapFile/README.md

 # SnapFile

-A beautiful, minimalist file transfer web app with playful animations and modern design.
+A professional, minimalist file transfer web app with clean design.
 Upload files from anywhere and retrieve them using a unique code.
 Files automatically delete after 24 hours for privacy.

 Built with **Vite + React + UnoCSS** for blazing fast development! ⚡